Effective Model Pruning: Measure The Redundancy of Model Components: Effective Model Pruning

 \subsection{EMP Algorithm}

 We provide the pseudo-code of the proposed EMP approach in Algorithm \ref{alg:neff_mask}.
 Given a score matrix $S$, the probabilistic vector $\omega$ is derived by normalizing the absolute value $|S|$ with its $1$-norm.
-We then compute the effective number $\neff$ and multiply with the coefficient $\beta$, which is an option to meet the specific sparse requirement in practical deployment.
+We then compute the effective number $\neff$ and multiply with the coefficient $\beta$, which is an option to meet the specific sparse requirement in practical deployment\footnote{$\beta$ is not a hyperparameter requiring tuning. $\beta$ is introduced only as a deployment knob when a hardware constraint mandates a sparsity level lower than $\neff/N$}.
 The optional coefficient $\beta$ also helps to verify the robustness of $\neff$ by range $\beta\in[0.5,2.0]$.
 Since we multiply a potential larger than $1$ coefficient, the effective number $\neff$ needs to be constrained within the range of $[1, N]$.
 We then build a binary mask $M\in \{0,1\}^N$.
 Set the $i$-th entry of $M$ to $1$ for every $i\in \pi$.
 The algorithm has a time complexity of $O(N\log N)$.

+Algorithm \ref{alg:neff_mask} normalizes the score vector via $\omega_i = |s_i|/ |s|_1$, so only the magnitude of each entry determines its contribution.
+This is the natural convention for criteria in which magnitude itself encodes importance, such as weight magnitude, Taylor importance, and activation norms.
+For criteria in which the sign carries semantic meaning, namely those under which positive entries indicate retention and negative entries indicate removal, it would be necessary for the practitioner to apply a monotone map $\eta:\R\to\R_{\geq 0}$ to the entries of the score vector, prior to invoking EMP.
+For example, a shift (e.g., $s_i = s_i - \min_j s_j$), or the exponential map would render each entry nonnegative while preserving the ordering of the original scores together with the semantics of the sign.